Focus: The focus of this self-help article is to provide steps and information to about the PandaDoc Editor content

-Step 3-C: Decimal Places Here, you can set the number of decimal places that will be shown in the pricing able.
+Step 3-C: Decimal Places Here, you can set the number of decimal places that will be shown in the pricing table.
 There are options for 0,1,2 decimal places.

 Step 3-D: Taxes With taxes, you have the options to add Line Item tax, which will add a column for Tax or you can add Total tax, which will add a total tax at the bottom of the pricing table.
 In the red section below, you can also rename the tax and this name will show up in the table.
 Please note: that you can have more than one tax per each table.

 Step 3-E: Discounts With Discounts, you have the options to add Line Item discount, which will add a column for Discount or you can add Total Discount, which will add a total discount at the bottom of the pricing table.
 Please note that you can only have one discount per each table, either Line item or total discount.

 Please note: If you are using Line item taxes or discounts, you also have the ability to hide those columns, but they will still be calculated for the line item row.
 This is done by clicking on the column name and clicking on “Hide Column”.

 Step 3-F: Headers and Borders With Headers and borders you can configure how the pricing table is displayed.
 For Headers, this will enable/disable the top gray bar that includes the column names.
 For Borders, this will enable/disable the lines that go in-between the columns and rows and the outside border around the table.

 Step 3-G: Totals You will see options to include, “Subtotal”, “Show Section Subtotal”, “Grand Total”, “Total Quantity”, “Show line item tax discount”, and “Show line item discount total”.
 Check each box if you want to have this data to be displayed at the bottom of the pricing table.